You

 Last

-year, one of our members from Canada who was paired up
+year, one of our members from Canada who was paired up with

-accomplished what neither could have alone.
+what neither could have alone.

 CHOOSE THE RIGHT DEMO